 Content is King

-Given this, packaging is an area where knowing the rules of the game is not only critical, but could also be costly.
-Not abiding by their rules could mean fines or costly re-prints.
+Given this, the packaging is an area where knowing the rules of the game is not only critical but could also be costly.
+Not abiding by their rules could mean fines or costly reprints.
 Sifting through this information on these agencies’ sites can be daunting, so here are a few of their best resources for versing yourself in the red tape:

 - Food labeling guide (FDA)

-- Handy brochures (warning: we did not design these) specific to labeling specific types of alcohol, these serve as good quick reference guides (TTB):
+- Handy breakdowns specific to labeling specific types of alcohol, these serve as good quick reference guides (TTB):